statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 ### showCartOverview

-This function handles looping around the lineItems, appending the data from each item to a table, passing the price to the `setCartSubtotal()` function and setting the unique checkout URL so the user can be forwarded to Shopiy.
+This function handles looping around the lineItems, appending the data from each item to a table, passing the price to the `setCartSubtotal()` function and setting the unique checkout URL so the user can be forwarded to Shopify.

 ```js
 const showCartOverview = (lineItems, price, checkoutLink) => {